WKNR: Pete Myers and Casey Kasem

 From May 1951 to early 1953, WJW was home to a disc jockey called Soupy Hines, later known as Soupy Sales.

 O'Neil sold WJW and WJW-FM to Storer Broadcasting on November 17, 1954.
 Storer also purchased television station WXEL and changed the call letters to WJW-TV.
 Within two years, radio and television operations were consolidated at new studios at 1630 Euclid Avenue, near Playhouse Square, in a remodeled Georgian building that formerly housed the Esquire Theater.
 WJW dropped its ABC Radio Network affiliation at the end of 1957 and became an independent station, although the station later had a brief affiliation with NBC.
 By 1959, WJW broadcast with 10,000 watts daytime and 5,000 watts at night.

-Pete "Mad Daddy" Myers had a short but metoric stint at WJW.
+Pete "Mad Daddy" Myers had a short but meteoric stint at WJW.
 Myers made his debut on January 20, 1958, joining the station from Akron's WHKK, where he had been at since October 22, 1956.
-Myers' acting abilities—having trained at the Royal Academy of Dramatic Art in London, attempted work as a character actor in New York City and participated in community theatre—helped foster the adoption of his "Mad Daddy" persona, which partially came out of desperation to create a "career-making splash".
+Myers' acting abilities—having trained at the Royal Academy of Dramatic Art in London, attempted work as a character actor in New York City and participated in community theater—helped foster the adoption of his "Mad Daddy" persona, which partially came out of desperation to create a "career-making splash".
 Speaking in rhyme and with hipster-like lyricism, Myers popularized phrases "wavy gravy", "mello jello" and "zoomeratin'", with the bulk of his witticisms all improvised.
 Myers remained at WJW until May 13, 1958, when he abruptly resigned to join Metromedia's WHK for double the salary he had at WJW but failed to give a 90-day notice for his departure, resulting in enforcement of a non-compete clause in his contract.
 A publicity stunt engineered by Myers during the interregnum involved him parachuting from a Piper Cub 2200 ft over Lake Erie on June 14, 1958, and composing a poem on his way down.

 Having lost Freed and Myers successively, WJW ultimately turned to Casey Kasem for the evening shift as 1959 began.
 Kasem identified himself as "Casey at the Mike" owing to varied misspellings of his name in both contemporary news accounts and station promos.
 Within three months, Kasem reached second place behind WHK in ratings surveys on weeknights and number one on Saturday nights, entering the market "with a vengeance" against Top 40 stations WHK and KYW.
 Like Myers and Freed before him, Kasem featured R&B recordings in a "high-energy rock" style, with his "wild-tracking" distinguishing himself from WJW's daytime pop-oriented fare that featured Perry Como and The McGuire Sisters as core artists.
 Converstly, the fourth hour was more laidback with his news reader as a co-host.
 In addition to his WJW work, Kasem also hosted the dance show Cleveland Bandstand over WJW-TV.